chinanf-boy/translate-mds/README.en.md

 Question: Suddenly there is no network traffic speed, do not know if this is not forbidden IP ????

-When the number is `` 1``, it is a coincidence that You-dont-know-js 68 md files can succeed several times, but when the number of concurrent occurrences exceeds 1, especially
+When the number is `` 1``, it is a coincidence that You-dont-know-mds 68 md files can succeed several times, but when the number of concurrent occurrences exceeds 1, especially

 Near the end of the few documents, the wait has been turn, then the network speed becomes 0, then you need ctrl c, terminated!